oracle/node-oracledb/README.md

 The current release of node-oracledb is available only on GitHub.
 The basic install steps are:

-- Install the small, free [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index-100365.html) libraries, or have a local database such as the free [Oracle XE](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html) release.
+- Install the small, free [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index-100365.html) libraries if your database is remote, or have a local database such as the free [Oracle XE](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html) release.
 - Clone this repository
 - Run `npm install`